mgabriel01/meta_features/README.md

 - 5-) Convert the gff files in bed6 format (don't forget, bed format is 0-based), to supply to the script that will do the profiles.

-- 7-) Fill the tables & associative tables in the script **insert script here** , then run it.
+- 7-) Fill the tables & associative tables in the script **insert script here**,  in the section `input data`, then run it.

+This design will create a plot with 3 panels (in the example, we have 3 fractions : chromatin, cytoplasm, total) ; for each of them, we want the exact same parts : Exon1, Intron1, Exon2, Intron2, Last_intron, Last_exon
+So we supply for each of them :

+                         - the same name of features -> variable "all_features"
+                         - the same annotations in bed format -> variable "all_bed"
+                         - the same labels for the start and the end of the features -> variable "all_delim"
+                         - their own file containing their bigwig files (= coverage files ; supply only the plus strand, the minus one will be found automatically in the same directory) -> variable "all_design"
+                         - the associated prefix for each panel, and for each feature in the panel -> variable "all_prefix"

+ At the end, the 3 variables, should have the same length (in the example, it's 18)

 The design file(s), from the variable `all_design` in the script, should be like this (field separator : tabulations) :